You are here: Urology Textbook > Kidneys > Nephrolithiasis

 - Hyperoxaluria 0,5–1 mmol/d: low-oxalate diet, calcium intake 1000 mg/d, and magnesium intake 200–400 mg/d (not in chronic kidney disease) distributed with the meals.

 - Hyperoxaluria >1 mmol/d: primary hyperoxaluria is likely; treatment should be delegated to a specialized center.
-High urine dilution, pyridoxine, alkali citrates, and magnesium are used.
+High urine dilution, pyridoxine (Vitamin B6), alkali citrates, and magnesium are used.
+In hyperoxaluria type 1, lumasiran can be used to inhibit the expression of a liver enzyme (glycolate oxidase) via RNA interference; the drug has been available as an orphan drug since 2020.
 Despite all drug efforts, terminal kidney failure may develop.

 - Hyperuricosuria >4 mmol/d: low-purine diet, alkali citrates 9–12 g/d, allopurinol 100 mg/d.
 Increase allopurinol dosage to 300 mg/d for patients with serum concentration of uric acid above 380 μmol/l and sufficient kidney function.